zeruhur/fiction_engine_framework/handbook/fiction_engine_handbook.md

 - the fever will break or kill him before morning
 - the soldiers will arrive after they search two more houses

-A non-diegetic clock may be used only as table infrastructure, and only if each step corresponds to a visible or knowable fictional change.
+A clock that exists outside the fiction may be used only as table infrastructure, and only if each step corresponds to a visible or knowable fictional change.

 Good clock: